It is crucial when you are fishing to have the right size fly.

 Remember to use our fully searchable online hook store to find the right hooks for your fly tying.

-We hope fully this article and the accompanying video explanation help to explain fly hook sizes in a simple way and cut through the complexity.
-You should now be able to select the right fly fishing hook size and type of hook.
+We hope that this article and the accompanying video explanation will help to explain fly hook sizes in a simple way and cut through the complexity.
+After reading/watching, you should be able to select the right fly fishing hook size and type of hook with ease.